Simeone sternly rejects Griezmann speculation

 "And that's really important for the future of this club and its growth year after year in the last six years."

-Simeone learned on Saturday (AEST)that he will be banned from the touchline in the UEFA Europa League final in Lyon against Marseille after being dismissed during the first leg of the semi-final win over Arsenal.
+Simeone learned on Saturday (NZST) that he will be banned from the touchline in the UEFA Europa League final in Lyon against Marseille after being dismissed during the first leg of the semi-final win over Arsenal.

 The Argentinian used his ban to discuss an entirely different section of the UEFA rulebook, namely the vagaries of the away goals rule, after a narrow 2-1 aggregate triumph in midweek.